make-me/make-me/README.md

     $ make data/jaws

-This is enough to get most things printed without tweaking, but make-me can adjust print parameters for you:
+This is enough to get most things printed without tweaking, you can [tweak the configuration](#slicer-config) to your liking to get a more fine-tuned print.

 ### Normalization and packing